vijaymathew/slogan/README.md

     1. Design a language that is easy to learn.

        Slogan is designed around a couple of simple concepts.
-       Its syntax is familiar to the vast majority of programmers.
+       Its syntax is designed to be familiar to the vast majority of programmers.

     2. Design a language that scales well.